 This one-day course is aimed at fee earners with little or no prior background in finance and/or accounting who wish to develop their basic understanding of financial accounting, financial reporting and business valuation within a legal environment.
 The course encourages participants to develop their understanding of finance and financial metrics in order to gain more insights into the businesses of their clients and to discuss more confidently financial matters with both external clients and internal stakeholders.

-This one-day course is suitable for both trainee solicitors wishing to understand and use basic financial information and qualified solicitors from 0-2 years PQE, who wish to develop their financial literacy in order to improve their internal and external profile.
+This one-day course is suitable for both trainee solicitors wishing to understand and use basic financial information, newly qualified and qualified solicitors from 0-2 years PQE, who wish to develop their financial literacy in order to improve their internal and external profile.

 - Improve your confidence in dealing with financial information in the context of legal practice